NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 > *(This is where Part 2 pays off.
 Because your Ego has a chair, Owl can be honest about "the wind" or "the broken trust" without your Ego screaming that it's being attacked.)*
 >
 > Owl delivers verdict to Lion.
+>
+> Owl evaluates gaps: "What does the fog conceal?"
+"What does the forbidden zone cost?"
+"Is the absence from the map itself data?"
+Eagle maps the hole.
+Owl judges what the hole means.
+> Note on Fog and Forbidden Zones:
+Eagle identifies gaps.
+Owl evaluates them: What does the fog conceal?
+What does the forbidden zone cost?
+Is the absence from the map itself data?
+Eagle maps the hole.
+Owl judges what the hole means.

 ---